tombrille/svelteplot/src/routes/marks/brush/+page.md

 </Plot>
 ```

 You can limit the brushing dimension using the BrushX and BrushY marks.
-Here we create an overview + detail time series:
+Here we create an overview + detail time series.
+Also note how the moving and resizing of the selection is constrained to the plot domains:

 ```svelte live
 <script>